dastrukar/hideous-helmet/readme.md

 It should work fine with other addons. *(if none of the overwriting stuff breaks anything)*

 Though, it's up to you to try and see.

+## Notice
+It should be noted that armour does indeed provide some form of defense to the head.

+The helmet is basically just armour, but has higher defense on the head.